318 ROB SPEAK

 Below is a model of Rob's 2001 World Final winning car:

 Rob, Andy and Frankie continued to battle it out on track for the remainder of the 2001 season with Frankie topping the National Points with a meeting average of 30.8 points from 56 meetings, followed by Rob in second place with an average of 29.8 points from 49 meetings and Andy in third place with an average of 29.5 points from 37 meetings.
 What a season that was - the Stock Car Magazine headline of 'Tar Wars' captured the occasion perfectly.

 Rob Speak is an extraordinary, multi-talented driver the like of which does not come along often.
 He is a joy to watch in any race in which he competes and never fails to entertain his fans, even when he leaves the track on the back of a tractor!
 Like Stuart Smith Snr before him, he has his detractors, but even they appreciate his skills.
 His place in the BriSCA Hall of Fame is a given and as I mentioned at the start of this tribute, for as long as the subject of supremely talented stock car drivers is discussed, Rob Speak's name will always be in the mix.

 Rob wins his second F1 World Championship at the Adrian Flux Arena at Kings Lynn (Promoted by Buxton Raceway) on 19th September in an incident packed race that had two full restarts and a long delay, 10 laps from the end with only ten cars still racing, for a nasty racing incident involving 51 Dylan Williams-Maynard.
 This was Rob's 10th World Championship victory in F1 & F2 stock car racing - an amazing achievement.
-(See a model of his World Final winning car on the Home Page and both his 2001 & 2015 gold top cars on the Multiple World Champions page)
+(See models of his World Final winning cars on the Multiple World Champions page)